MaceKuailv/seaduck/docs/contribute/contr_doc.md

 Cool stuff are not always portable.
 The ocean 🌊 is an example of that.
 Say you have something really cool you want to demonstrate, but the dataset it is based on is to large to distribute or it simply takes too long to run.
 Wouldn't it be nice if we could have a cloud platform that host a bunch of ocean dataset that is free for everyone to use?
 It would be even better if the packages I need as an oceanographer is readily installed and I don't have to worry about a thing.
 You can use [Sciserver](https://sciserver.org/)!
 (Am I too dramatic?).
 Sciserver is also the home base of [oceanspy](https://oceanspy.readthedocs.io/en/latest/), a package that will make your life so much easier as a oceanographer.
-After registering on sciserver (you can follow this youtube tutorial here(Tom, if you are reading this, can you send me the link?)), you can simply call this oceanspy function
+After registering on sciserver (you can follow this youtube tutorial [here](https://www.youtube.com/channel/UCpYkjUrm2a_ANY86Fb4uyvg)), you can simply call this oceanspy function

 ```python
 import ocenspy as ospy